MattCheely/requirejs-maven-plugin/README.md

-We'll make an effort to keep the r.js version embedded in the plugin up to date, but if we've fallen behind, or you need to work with an older or custom version for some reason, it's as simple as specifying the path to your version.
+We'll make an effort to keep the r.js version embedded in the plugin up to date, but if we've fallen behind, or you need to work with an older or custom version for some reason, it's as simple as specifying the path to the script you want to use.

 **maven filtering**